Skip to content

 ✝️Teaching Kids About Salvation: The Greatest Gift

 The challenge: How do we clearly explain the gospel to children without oversimplifying or overwhelming them?
-How do we help them genuinely trust Christ—not just repeat a prayer?
+How do we help them genuinely trust Christ, not just repeat a prayer?
 How do we distinguish between childish faith and saving faith?
-The answer: Present the gospel CLEARLY (sin, death, resurrection, faith—1 Corinthians 15:3-4), use AGE-APPROPRIATE language, emphasize RELATIONSHIP not ritual (knowing Jesus, not just knowing about Him), avoid PRESSURE (the Spirit convicts—John 16:8), and trust GOD'S timing (parent plants seeds, God brings growth—1 Corinthians 3:6).
-Salvation = God's work, parent's privilege to explain.
+The answer: Present the gospel CLEARLY (sin, death, resurrection, faith, 1 Corinthians 15:3-4), use AGE-APPROPRIATE language, emphasize RELATIONSHIP not ritual (knowing Jesus, not just knowing about Him), avoid PRESSURE (the Spirit convicts, John 16:8), and trust GOD'S timing (the parent plants seeds, God brings growth, 1 Corinthians 3:6).
+Salvation is God's work and the parent's privilege to explain.

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."